markmoxon/elite-source-code-library/versions/6502sp/README.md

 * The official SNG45 Acornsoft release, which was the first appearence of 6502 Second Processor Elite, and the one included on all subsequent discs

-* The game produced by the source disc from Ian Bell's site, which was never released
+* The game produced by the source disc from Ian Bell's personal website, which was never released

-* The Executive version from Ian Bell's site, which was also never released
+* The Executive version from Ian Bell's personal website, which was also never released

 By default the build process builds the SNG45 release, but you can build a specified release using the `release=` build parameter.